When to prune hibiscus for a healthy plant and beautiful flowers come summer

 When not to prune hibiscus

-While there is the perfect time to prune your hibiscus (February to March), there are also times when you should definitely avoid doing it.
+While there is the perfect time to prune your hibiscus (February to March), it’s also important to understand when you shouldn’t prune hibiscus - just in case you decide to get the secateurs out on a whim.

 Other times to avoid pruning hibiscus are during any extreme weather conditions.
 ‘Avoid pruning hibiscus during extremely hot or cold weather because it can stress the plant further.
 Instead, choose a mild, dry day for your pruning,’ Petar adds.